 In the Geographical Sciences major, students are able to study courses in physical geography, human geography and geographical information science.
 More information about the Geographical Sciences Major.

-View the course list for courses that can be studied as part of the Geographical Sciences major.
+View the course list for courses that can be studied as part of the Geographical Sciences single major.

 A career in Geographical Sciences can take you places.
 Geographical Sciences encompasses a range of professional areas around the discipline of geography.
 From helping to design and manage cities to assessing, monitoring and managing our coastal and outback environments, geographers have key roles in managing environmental systems and creating a liveable environment.
 Geographers are employed to observe, analyse, interpret and report spatial patterns in natural resources, the built environment and socio-economic systems.
 Expertise in Geographical Sciences leads to a number of exciting opportunities for employment in private companies and government agencies, both in Australia and internationally in areas such as land-use and resource management agencies.